Natural Areas Association Webinar Series

 by the webinar you want to see.

-The 2018 Pollinator Management webinar series will be seven webinars presented every other Wednesday in March and April, starting with March 7.
+The 2018 NAA Pollinator Management webinar series is seven presentations given during 4 webinars, given in March and April 2018.
 This series serves as a companion initiative to an NAA Synthesis Paper on Pollinator Health and Resilience in Natural Areas Management that will come out in 2018.
 NAA is proud to present this series with support from the U.S. Forest Service.

 March 7, noon Eastern

 Kelly Rourke, Senior Program Manager - Pollinator Partnership

 Talk 1: (10-15 minutes) Managing Pollinators in Natural Areas: A Synthesis of New Research and BMPs Presented at the 2017 Natural Areas Conference Pollinator Symposium

 Pollinators play a critical role in supporting natural areas.
 As managers of natural systems, we are mindful, cautious, and curious about how to proceed with management actions that provide the best results for pollinators.
 The 2017 Natural Areas Conference Pollinator Symposium showcased new research filling gaps in our understanding of grazing and alpine forest management, as well as summaries of Best Management Practices for restoring prairies, managing honey bees, supporting monarch butterflies, and managing rangelands.
 Highlights and key messages from the symposium are presented in this summary webinar, setting the state for in-depth presentations offered by the presenters throughout the spring.

 Talk 2: (35-40 minutes) Resource-based Competition Between Managed and Wild Bees